World traveler Clown Tom Bolton

-This is from another ruin in the region but as I have yet to find my diary from this travel, I cannot confirm the name.
-I remember that it was some work to get there and was not so spectacular.
-Seems odd since the whole area is full of grand temple complexes, most of which were abandoned at one time or another due to eruptions from Mount Merapi.
-The landscape in there central Java was lush.
+This is another historical site in the Central Java region of Dieng Plateau called Gatutkaca Temple.
+It’s close to the extensive Arjuna Hindu temple compIex.
+I remember that it was some work to get there and was not so spectacular as most of the temple were rather small.
+Seems the whole area is full of spread out temple complexes, most of which were abandoned at one time or another due to eruptions from Mount Merapi.
+The landscape in central Java was lush.
 Volcanic rich soil and plenty of rain makes it very green.

 Gunung Merapi, Central Java volcano

 This area has a lot of geothermal activity.
 I went on to climb (Mount) Gunung Merapi (not to be confused with the volcano Marapi on Sumatra), which was smoking cinders at the top.
 And when one talks about Central Java; if you stick a pin right in the middle of the island, there it is.
-I got a late start having had to take multiple buses and had no food along.
+I had no food along and got a late start having had to take multiple buses to get to the starting point in the village of Selo shown below with Merapi in the background.
 The climb was not difficult but long and the rain ran down my legs and kept filling up my boots.
 Stop, remove boots, pour out water, wring out socks, redress, walk a bit and repeat…

 Island of Bali, Indonesia